allista/ThrottleControlledAvionics/README.txt

 TODO list:
 -fix location help menu button		DONE
 -fix numbers on angle cuttoff		DONE
--add text in the help
+-add text in the help			DONE
--Figuring out and testing of the up/forward direction -add indicator/button for backwards regime
--Hide the GUI with F2			BUGGED
+-Figuring out and testing of the up/forward direction	DONE -add indicator/button for backwards regime	REMOVED -Hide the GUI with F2			DONE

 Optional features:
--make TCA unavailable when there is electricity left. (or even better, is SAS is not turned on, let it drain power a bit)		TBT
--Zero vector: let TCA figure out how to break your movement compared to the selected object.
--Maintain altitude, for VTOL's, use the engines to maintain current altitude.
--Engine powered RCS.
+-make TCA unavailable when there is electricity left. + indicators	DONE -Zero vector: let TCA figure out how to break your movement compared to the selected object.
+NOT DONE -Maintain altitude, for VTOL's, use the engines to maintain current altitude.
+NOT DONE -Engine powered RCS.
 Allow for translation when using RCS controls using your (hopefully sideward) engines.
--bindable keys
+IN A WAY DONE -bindable keys				NOPE
 -Change buttons into toggles		DONE

-TBT: To be tested (made but not yet tested)
+-Make movie?
+NOPE
+-Different command pods?
+DONE